Witt vector affine Springer fibers: Generalized affine Springer fibers and orbital integrals

-In this section we introduce a general class of perfect subspaces of Witt vector affine flag varieties that we call ``affine transporter spaces" and prove their basic finiteness properties under suitable assumptions.
+In this section we introduce a general class of perfect subspaces of Witt vector affine flag varieties and prove their basic finiteness properties under suitable assumptions.
 As special cases, we get finiteness properties of the Witt-vector affine Springer fibers for the group and the Lie algebra.
 Then we will discuss the relation between these spaces and $p$-adic orbital integrals.
-First we recall the classical transporter spaces.
+The generalized affine Springer fibers that we study are defined in an analogous way to classical transporter spaces.
+Let us recall this notion.
 Let $H$ be a group acting on a set $X$.
 For any two subsets $\Omega,\Omega'\subset X$, the associated \emph{transporter space} is the subspace of $H$ consisting of elements $h\in H$ such that $h\Omega'\subset\Omega$.
-The affine version of these spaces occur quite often in the context of Harmonic analysis on reductive $p$-adic groups.
-In this section we let $F$ be as in \S\ref{sec:local-fields} and let $G$ be a connected reductive group over $F$.
+The affine analogue of these spaces occur quite often in the context of Harmonic analysis on reductive $p$-adic groups.
+In this section we let $F$ be as in \S\ref{sec:local-fields} and let $G$ be the connected quasi-split reductive group over $F$ with pinning as in \S\ref{sec:parahoric}.